Terms to Know

 Maximum Allowable Amount (MAA)

-Any provider or facility that has not contracted with Anthem Blue Cross and Blue Shield and is not part of Anthem’s Century Preferred Network.
-Anthem will pay up to the MAA for these services, and all claims will be subject to applicable deductibles and coinsurance.
+Any provider or facility that has not contracted with Cigna and is not part of Cigna’s Network.
+Cigna will pay up to the MAA for these services, and all claims will be subject to applicable deductibles and coinsurance.

 The most you will pay in a calendar year for medical or prescription drug expenses.
 Once the out-of-pocket maximum has been met, the plan pays 100% of covered expenses for the covered person or family for the remainder of the calendar year, including copays and expenses that are applied toward the annual deductible.